Wondering what OT is all about, what paperwork to bring, or what to expect on your first visit? Check out the FAQ below.

 Do you take my insurance?

-Focus on Function is now in-network with BCBS, United Healthcare and most Medicaid plans!
-(Peachstate, CareSource, KB Waiver)
+Focus on Function is now in-network with BCBS and all Medicaid plans!
+(Peachstate, CareSource, Amerigroup, and KB Waiver)

 If you would like to submit to insurance for out-of-network benefits, we will be happy to provide you with the documentation necessary.

 Did you know?
-You can also use your HSA/Flex Spending Accounts to pay for services, even if out-of-pocket!
+You can also use your HSA/Flex Spending Accounts to pay for services when we bill insurance for in- or out-of network!

 What is your cancellation policy?